ChrisLounsbury/Rocky/README.md

 # Rocky Codex Pet

-A custom Codex v2 pet inspired by Rocky: a faceless triangular-bodied Eridian with grounded jointed stone limbs, turquoise mineral patches, blunt tapered contacts, and musical-tone speech via digital converter.
+A custom Codex v2 pet inspired by Rocky: the faceless buddy of Grace and gifted Eridian engineer.

 ## Install